lauramasselos/MiniC/README.md

-Made by Laura :P
+# Compiling Techniques #

-# Description of the course work is likely to be upatded!#
+# Description of the course work is likely to be updated!#

 Please note that the description of the course work might be updated from time to time to clarify things or fix mistakes.